rusben/dam-m6/uf1nf2.md

 All the programming languages provide support for standard I/O where user's program can take input from a keyboard and then produce output on the computer screen.
 If you are aware if C or C++ programming languages, then you must be aware of three standard devices STDIN, STDOUT and STDERR.
 Similar way Java provides following three standard streams

-* Standard Input: This is used to feed the data to user's program and usually a keyboard is used as standard input stream and represented as System.in.
+* **Standard Input**: This is used to feed the data to user's program and usually a keyboard is used as standard input stream and represented as `System.in`.

-* Standard Output: This is used to output the data produced by the user's program and usually a computer screen is used to standard output stream and represented as System.out.
+* **Standard Output**: This is used to output the data produced by the user's program and usually a computer screen is used to standard output stream and represented as `System.out`.

-* Standard Error: This is used to output the error data produced by the user's program and usually a computer screen is used to standard error stream and represented as System.err.
+* **Standard Error**: This is used to output the error data produced by the user's program and usually a computer screen is used to standard error stream and represented as `System.err`.

- The 3 streams System.in, System.out, and System.err are also common sources or destinations of data.
-Most commonly used is probably System.out for writing output to the console from console programs.
+The 3 streams `System.in`, `System.out`, and `System.err` are also common sources or destinations of data.
+Most commonly used is probably `System.out` for writing output to the console from console programs.

 These 3 streams are initialized by the Java runtime when a JVM starts up, so you don't have to instantiate any streams yourself (although you can exchange them at runtime).